tolaoniyangi/gis_for_designers-template/README.md

 You can preview the template [here](https://centerforspatialresearch.GitHub.io/template_site/).

-It was developed by the Columbia Center for Spatial Research (CSR) based on the Minima Jekyll theme in order to facilitate creating collaborative student publications in our seminars each year.
+It was developed by the [Columbia Center for Spatial Research](c4sr.columbia.edu) (CSR) based on the Minima Jekyll theme in order to facilitate creating collaborative student publications in our seminars each year.
 Our goals were to create a framework that:
 - uses static pages (rather than a database-driven system)
 - could be easily customized
 - is straightforward enough that it can be used by students with no prior experience making things on the web

-In spring 2019 the template was used by the [Conflict Urbanism: Puerto Rico Now](puerto-rico-now.c4sr.columbia.edu/).
+In spring 2019 the template was used by the [Conflict Urbanism: Puerto Rico Now](puerto-rico-now.c4sr.columbia.edu/) seminar, taught by Laura Kurgan and Frances Negrón-Muntaner.

 We are making this template available for others to adapt or use in their own courses.